 PLACES TO STAY

-For Gala Yuzawa, Kagura, Ishiuchi Maruyama areas:
+Where to stay in Gala Yuzawa, Kagura, Ishiuchi Maruyama areas:

 Yuzawa Toei Hotel this hotel has direct access to Yuzawa Kogen ski resort, which is connected to Gala.
 The decor is dated, but it’s great for families, although you will need some Japanese to get by.

 Naeba Prince Hotel is a large Japanese hotel with direct access to Mt Naeba ski resort.
 Naeba is very popular with Japanese families because there are great facilities.
 It was built in the bubble era in the 1990s, so the decor is dated.
 It can get very busy at weekends because it’s so conveniently located to Tokyo.
-Naeba ski resort connects o Kagura via a gondola, known as the Gragondola.
+Naeba ski resort connects to Kagura via a gondola, known as the Gragondola.

 Ryokan Accommodation here is mainly traditional ryokan inns or self-catering apartments.
 Check out Stay Nozawa and Nozawa Holidays https://www.nozawaholidays.com/ for the best ski-in, ski-out locations, including the luxurious Kamoshika Lodge.